Diallo75012/kubeadm_updating_cluster/notes.md

   -d '{"kind":"DeleteOptions","apiVersion":"v1","propagationPolicy":"Foreground"}' \
   -H "Content-Type: application/json"
 ```
+- Here `propagationPolicy` can be `orphan`, but why use this behavior of getting rid of the `replicaset` but keeping the `pods` in the Cluster as standalone `pods`?
+  - for example, if we want to debug or test a new version in a specific pod and don't want to replicaset to restart the pods,
+    we can't just scale down it to `0`.
+We can use this strategy to get rid of the `replicaset` temporaly and then recreate a new one that would `acquire` those pods back based on `labels` for example.
+  - imperative command:
+    - `kubectl delete replicaset <rs-name> --cascade=orphan`
+    - `kubectl delete replicaset my-rs --grace-period=0 --cascade=orphan --force`

 ### When Scaling Down `ReplicaSets` How Pods Deletion Are Prioritized:
 - 1: first will be deleted any pods in `pending` state or `unschedulable`